htakemoto/wordpress-hosting/docs/README.md

 An instruction page for how to set up WordPress multiple sites without using WP Multisite feature.<br>
 One of the limitation of using WP Multisite feature is that there are some plugiins which does not work with Multisite.<br>
-This instruction focuses on creating a single Wordpress for each site.
+This instruction focuses on the minimum running cost for hobby sites.

 ## Knowledge Requirement